SteeltoeOSS/Documentation/docs/connectors/cosmosdb.md

 ### Add NuGet References

-To use the CosmosDB connector, add either [Microsoft.Azure.Cosmos](https://www.nuget.org/packages/Microsoft.Azure.Cosmos) or [Azure.Cosmos](https://www.nuget.org/packages/Azure.Cosmos/) (pre-release only as of this writing) as you would if you weren't using Steeltoe.
-Then, add a reference to [Steeltoe.ConnectorBase](https://www.nuget.org/packages/Steeltoe.ConnectorBase)
+To use the CosmosDB connector, add either [Microsoft.Azure.Cosmos](https://www.nuget.org/packages/Microsoft.Azure.Cosmos) or [Azure.Cosmos](https://www.nuget.org/packages/Azure.Cosmos/) (pre-release only as of this writing) as you would if you were not using Steeltoe.
+Then add a reference to [Steeltoe.ConnectorBase](https://www.nuget.org/packages/Steeltoe.ConnectorBase)

 ### Configure Settings

-This connector supports several settings for local interaction with CosmosDB that will be overridden by service bindings on deployment:
+This connector supports several settings for local interaction with CosmosDB that are overridden by service bindings on deployment:

 ```json
 {